-In December 2016, the Company commenced building the Berta facilities, which included a crushing and agglomeration circuit and leach pads to produce Pregnant Leach Solution ("PLS") that will be transported to the Nora Plant.

-During June 30, 2017, the Company completed the construction of the Berta facilities and the operation continues to ramp up to the production to 400 tonnes per month of copper cathode (881,000 lbs), and therefore remains in the commissioning phase and has not yet reach commercial production.
+In December 2016, the Company commenced building the Berta facilities (completed June 2017), which included a crushing and agglomeration circuit and leach pads to produce Pregnant Leach Solution ("PLS") that will be transported to the Nora Plant.
+Production of PLS continues to ramp up to 400 tonnes per month of copper cathode (881,000 lbs), and therefore SCMB remains in the commissioning phase.